Your Complete Guide to Adoption Requirements in Florida

 Florida same-sex couples are welcome to become parents with American Adoptions.

 Florida does not have specific laws regarding adoption requirements for a minimum age or adoption age limit for those adopting a child.
-However, adoption professionals typically have their own age requirements to adopt in Florida.
+However, professionals typically have their own adoption age requirements in Florida.

 American Adoptions, for one, requests adoptive parents to be between 22 and 50 years old, although exceptions have been granted, so call us to learn more.
 Most Florida foster care agencies’ adoption requirements state that foster parents must be 21 years old or older.

 All members of the household over the age of 12 will require a background check in order for the family to be eligible to adopt.
 Grounds for disqualification include offenses such as domestic or child abuse, abandonment, or neglect, drug-related offenses and violent offenses.